 951 Boost Testing

 As far as I can tell, there are two ways (tests) to begin.
 You will probably do one of the other.
 Each of the tests requires an adapter which is nothing more than a device that allows you to apply compressed air into the intake or cold side of the boost system.
-Once the system is "pumped up," you can easily monitor the pressure with a gauge and see if you have leaks.
+Once the system is "pumped up," you monitor the pressure with a gauge and see if you have leaks.
 Choosing the particular test and its' adapter is maybe the first step to think about, so here are some comparisons.

 Copper Cap Test vs Intake Test